-Mental health is something we all struggle with, but what do you do when someone close to you seems like they might benefit from professional help?
+Mental health is something many of us struggle with, so it can sometimes seem like no big deal to ignore.
+But what can you do when someone close to you seems like they are struggling more than they deserve to?
+How can you recommend therapy to someone who might benefit from professional help?

 It can be a touchy topic to navigate, and a daunting task.